A case in point as to how higher MSPs could affect inflation is maize.

 To fulfil the government’s promise, the MSP for maize in the coming kharif season onwards (2018-19) has to go up by 14.5 per cent.
 This, many experts say, is bound to push up maize prices in the domestic market and also those of supplementary industries such as feed and poultry.

 But, the counter view to this is that the farm harvest price (FHP) of many crops in India has been more than the MSP though 2016 has been a big exception.
 When prices fetched outside the MSP system are higher, why would anybody bother what happens to MSP?

 A recent NITI Aayog paper suggested models of procurement, and advocated better markets and reducing the gap between producer and consumer to prevent prices from flaring up.

-for medium staple cotton has to rise by 27 per cent and that of long staple by 18 per cent.
+The MSP for medium staple cotton has to rise by 27 per cent and that of long staple by 18 per cent.
 “The inflationary impact due to increased MSPs would largely be crop-specific.
-In wheat and rice, the public distribution system would support any inflationary impact, while in others imports can be an option and domestic supplies are also good enough,” P K Joshi, South-Asia director of the International Food Policy Research Institute
+In wheat and rice, the public distribution system would support any inflationary impact, while in others imports can be an option and domestic supplies are also good enough,” P K Joshi, South-Asia director of the International Food Policy Research Institute (IFPRI), tells Business Standard.

 “In six to eight months they are bound to push up prices when rural markets recover,” Hussain said.

 He said in crops like cotton, any arbitrary increase in MSP without looking at market dynamics will kill its international demand.